anicrob/get-inactiveuser-filters-dashboards/README.md

 Add two values to this file with the following titles:

-API_KEY - see Basic Auth section on how to get this value (note: you have to be an org admin for this script to work)
+API_KEY - see Basic Auth section on how to get this value; see permissions section to see which permissions this user needs

 URL - this is the Atlassian url instance (e.g. https://your-domain.atlassian.net)